 Q: What kilts/colors are available?

 A: Piper Jonas typically wears a Douglas Modern Blue tartan kilt which is predominantly dark green and blue with royal blue and white accents.
 Other options include a kilt using the International Law Enforcement tartan which is predominantly light blue with dark blue, red, and yellow accents.
 I am looking to also adopt an Ancient Douglas Red tartan which is predominantly red with black, grey, and yellow accents.

 Q: Can you play contemporary tunes or classic rock tunes like AC/DC, Black Sabbath, Freebird?

 A: Unfortunately no and for two good reasons: 1) many songs don't sound right when transposed to the bagpipes because the instrument only has nine notes encompassing one octave, and 2) bagpipes that are featured in songs typically are accompanied with other instruments like guitars and drums, but otherwise would sound terrible on their own.
-For more information on my bagpipe tune repertoire and commonly requested tunes, please visit my Tunes page.
+For more information on my bagpipe tune repertoire and commonly requested tunes, please visit the Tunes page.

 Q: How did you get started learning the bagpipes?

-A: I started taking private lessons in 2001 with Bill Merriman after being introduced through a friend in the Boy Scouts.
-For more on my backstory, please visit my About page.
+A: Piper Jonas started taking private lessons in 2001 with Bill Merriman after being introduced through a friend in the Boy Scouts.
+For more on his backstory, please visit the About page.

 Q: Do you give bagpiping lessons?
 Are you taking on new students?

-A: Yes, I am taking on new students as long as scheduling permits.
-For more information, please visit my bagpipe lessons page.
+A: Yes, new students are being accepted as long as scheduling permits.
+For more information, please visit the bagpipe lessons page.